 Canadian Charity Impact Fund Methodology

-For around 100 diverse, individual Canadian social service charities, Success Markets Inc. (SMI) has quantified the amount of effective help delivered to beneficiaries in a consistent manner using dollar-based figures.
-These by-charity value estimates are presented in the form of total benefits per donation dollar as Social Returns on Investment/Donation (SROI) ratios.
+For around 100 diverse, individual Canadian social service charities, Charity Intelligence (Ci) and Success Markets Inc. (SMI) have quantified the amount of effective help delivered to beneficiaries in a consistent manner using dollar-based figures.
+These by-charity value estimates are presented in the form of total benefits per donation dollar as Social Returns on Investment (SROI) ratios.
 These are broken down further into benefits accruing to clients and those to society at large.
 They provide estimates for total benefits that are highly likely and, above this, include both conservatively estimated and lower probability upside amounts.

-Around 50 of these results possess a great deal more depth than the remainder and are shown in Chart I. They show that likely SROIs for these better-than-average charities range from 0 to 20 with potential upsides of up to 50.
-This is significant given evidence indicates that most Canadian charities have SROIs in the range of 0 to 2 with an average upside of 5.
+Around 70 of these results possess a great deal more depth than the remainder.
+They show that likely SROIs for these better-than-average charities range from 0 to 20 with potential upsides of up to 50.
+This is significant given evidence indicates that most Canadian charities have SROIs in the range of 0 to 2 with an average upside of 4.

 Our SROI magnitudes make sense for the right reasons.
 Rough improvements in quality of life for charity clients can be reasonably estimated with boundary ranges whose widths make sense.

 Charity analyses include both solid baseline SROIs and additional possible SROIs whose magnitudes are less certain.
 Both likely and possible SROI magnitudes and their causes can be explained.
 Some reasons for SROI results are presented in Table I. SMI work emphasizes the rough size of what is currently known and unknown with varying levels of certainty.
 Some sources of and reasons for different information uncertainty levels are presented in Table II.

 Click here to donate to the CCIF and select option 2 on the dropdown menu.